Attercap/contact-list/README.md

 SQL is currently in-line for "ease of read"/code dissemination.
 In a working project would be Stored Proc.

 Next steps:
-Code clean-up/patternization of dtos (especially contact list /w proper messaging in case of error) Change username-based created contact tables to guid-based (with script to automate existing table updates)
+1. Code clean-up/patternization of dtos (especially contact list /w proper messaging in case of error)
+2. Change username-based created contact tables to guid-based (with script to automate existing table updates)

+(see feature/code-cleanup branch for next steps progress)